joeynmt/joeynmt/README.md

 [![Gitter](https://badges.gitter.im/joeynmt/community.svg)](https://gitter.im/joeynmt/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## Goal and Purpose
-Joey NMT framework is developed for educational purposes.
+:koala: Joey NMT framework is developed for educational purposes.
 It aims to be a **clean** and **minimalistic** code base to help novices find fast answers to the following questions.
-- How to implement classic NMT architectures (RNN and Transformer) in PyTorch?
+- :grey_question: How to implement classic NMT architectures (RNN and Transformer) in PyTorch?
-- What are the building blocks of these architectures and how do they interact?
+- :grey_question: What are the building blocks of these architectures and how do they interact?
-- How to modify these blocks (e.g. deeper, wider, ...)?
+- :grey_question: How to modify these blocks (e.g. deeper, wider, ...)?
-- How to modify the training procedure (e.g. add a regularizer)?
+- :grey_question: How to modify the training procedure (e.g. add a regularizer)?

-In contrast to other NMT frameworks, we will **not** aim for the most recent features or speed through engineering or training tricks since this often goes in hand with an increase in code complexity and a decrease in readability.
+In contrast to other NMT frameworks, we will **not** aim for the most recent features or speed through engineering or training tricks since this often goes in hand with an increase in code complexity and a decrease in readability. :eyes:

 However, Joey NMT re-implements baselines from major publications.

 Check out the detailed [documentation](https://joeynmt.readthedocs.io) and our [paper](https://arxiv.org/abs/1907.12484).

 ## Contributors
-Joey NMT is developed by [Jasmijn Bastings](https://github.com/bastings) (University of Amsterdam) and [Julia Kreutzer](http://www.cl.uni-heidelberg.de/~kreutzer/) (Heidelberg University).
+Joey NMT was initially developed and is maintained by [Jasmijn Bastings](https://github.com/bastings) (University of Amsterdam) and [Julia Kreutzer](https://juliakreutzer.github.io/) (Heidelberg University), now both at Google Research.

+We're happy to welcome a range of new contributors :hearts:, check them out [here], and please don't hesitate to open a PR or an issue if there's something that needs improvement!

 ## Features
-Joey NMT implements the following features (aka the minimalist toolkit of NMT):
+Joey NMT implements the following features (aka the minimalist toolkit of NMT :wrench:):
 - Recurrent Encoder-Decoder with GRUs or LSTMs
 - Transformer Encoder-Decoder
 - Attention Types: MLP, Dot, Multi-Head, Bilinear